open-telemetry/oteps/text/0227-separate-semantic-conventions.md

   - The new repository would be created by using `git filter-branch` to preserve all existing semantic convention history. *This means all existing semantic conventions will be in the new repository*.
-  - Github Actions, `Makefile` tooling and contributing / readmes would be updated for the separate repository.
+  - GitHub Actions, `Makefile` tooling and contributing / readmes would be updated for the separate repository.
   - **Note: At this point, the new location for semantic conventions should be adoptable/usable.**